charliecalvert/CloudNotes/Assignments/BashExpressScript.md

 echo -e "# $1\nby Charlie Calvert" >> README.md
 ```

+These commands help you create and customize a NodeJs Express project called **Week03-BootstrapDelicious**.
 If given one at a time, these commands will:

 - Create an express project
+- Navigate into the directory containing the new project
-- Run npm install
+- Run npm install to set up the project's server side libraries
-- Create and configure bower
+- Create and configure bower to set up the client side libraries
 - Set the port and switch our run command from node to nodemon
 - Change the title of our project.

+Experienced developers could type out these commands, one at a time, at the Bash command prompt.
+Having the skill to do that would have obvious value.
+However, most developers would find it difficult to remember the syntax for so many different commands.
+They would also find it a laborious and error prone task to type out so much text.

+Fortunately, there is a solution.
+We can create a single Bash script containing all these commands.
+By running this single script, we can create our project in a matter of seconds.

+**NOTE**: _You will see later that it is a relatively simple matter to configure your script to accept a parameter containing the project name.
+Thus your script could be easily reused to create an arbitrary project of this type._

 We can save code like that shown above into a **bash** script, and then run it as needed:

-- First create the file with an editor such as **geany** or **nano**
+- First create the file with an editor such as **geany**, **atom** or **nano**
 - At the top of the script, tell bash that this is a bash script: **#! /bin/bash**
 - Paste in the code shown above
 - Save the file as **CreateBootstrapDelicous**